NOW EXTENDED!

 Kathy Scambiatterra

-is thrilled to be making her Northlight Theatre debut.
-As artistic director and co-founder of The Artistic Home, she has helmed 25 seasons, is director of the AH Acting Studio and was most recently seen there in Dying for It for which she received a Jeff nomination.
-In Chicago, she has worked at Steppenwolf, Drury Lane Oakbrook, Chicago Shakespeare, Goodman Theatre, Rivendell, Raven among many others and was a longtime ensemble member at Center Theater.
+is thrilled to be returning to Northlight Theatre after appearing in A Prayer for the French Republic.
+As artistic director and co-founder of The Artistic Home, she has helmed 25 seasons, is director of the AH Acting Studio, and was most recently seen there in Dying for It for which she received a Jeff nomination.
+In Chicago, she has worked at Steppenwolf, Drury Lane Oakbrook, Chicago Shakespeare, Goodman Theatre, Rivendell, Raven, among many others, and was a longtime ensemble member at Center Theater.
 In LA, she was an ensemble member at Pacific Resident Theatre.
-TV/Film credits: recurring role on Chicago PD (NBC Dick Wolf Productions), Mr. Throwback (Peacock), Philip K. Dick’s Electric Dreams (Amazon), Good Guy with a Gun (One Shot Productions) Monuments (Zaxiefilms) Into the Wake (Diesel Brothers) among others.
+TV/Film credits: recurring role on Chicago PD (NBC Dick Wolf Productions), Mr. Throwback (Peacock), Philip K. Dick’s Electric Dreams (Amazon), Good Guy with a Gun (One Shot Productions), Monuments (Zaxiefilms,) Into the Wake (Diesel Brothers), among others.
 She is represented by ATG actorstalentgroup.com.

 Daniel Benhamou